fzy28/BSDF_diffusion_sampling/readme.md

 ### About

 Currently, I've simply cleaned up my old experimental code and placed it here.
-I plan to write a cleaner version with comprehensive instructions and annotations later (hopefully by November :p).
+I plan to write a cleaner version with comprehensive instructions and annotations later(It now seems to be much longer than I thought, sorry I am busy with my PhD applicaition ｡ﾟ･ (>﹏<) ･ﾟ｡ sorrysorrysorry Likely I will have time to do this around the beginning of next year Feb).

 However, the code provided here should already be functional and capable of reproducing the results presented in our paper.

+If you'd like to use or compare with our model, or if you have any questions, please don't hesitate to email me!

 For guys interested in our work, we **recommend** checking our [1D toy case demo](https://colab.research.google.com/drive/1UENmBsCueM-yPOfaS1YqQ6lC9BPxALwV?usp=sharing).